 There are many different things you can discuss at your meetings.
-The possiblities are endless.
-You may want to consider giving everyone a chance to submit ideas for discusssion just to gague the interests of the members of your particular group.
-If you wanted to be really gungho you could also put together a survery over at surveymonkey or another similar site to gather information from your group.
+The possibilities are endless.
+You may want to consider giving everyone a chance to submit ideas for discussion just to gauge the interests of the members of your particular group.
+If you wanted to be really gung-ho you could also put together a survey over at SurveyMonkey or another similar site to gather information from your group.

 I highly recommend that you make the group shoot a part of your group’s agenda.